Johnson & Wales University: North Miami campus

 The athletic teams of the North Miami campus were members of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference from 2009–10 to 2019–20.
 The Wildcats previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from about 2005–06 to 2008–09.

 JWU–North Miami competed in 11 intercollegiate varsity sports: Men's sports included basketball, cross country, golf, soccer and track & field, while women's sports included basketball, cross country, golf, soccer, track & field and volleyball.

 As part of the North Miami campus's closure in 2021, on July 28, 2020, JWU published a memorandum that detailed the discontinuation of all sports seasons and competitions there.

 Charlotte campus

-The athletic teams of the Charlotte campus are members of the United States Collegiate Athletic Association (USCAA), primarily competing in the Eastern Metro Athletic Conference (EMAC) since the 2018–19 academic year.
+The athletic teams of the Charlotte campus were members of the United States Collegiate Athletic Association (USCAA), primarily competing in the Eastern Metro Athletic Conference (EMAC) from the 2018–19 academic year until 2025.

-JWU–Charlotte competes in 12 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer and volleyball; while women's sports include basketball, cross country, golf, soccer, tennis, track & field and volleyball.
+JWU–Charlotte competes in 14 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross-country, golf, soccer and tennis, while women's sports include basketball, cross-country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.

-The JWU Charlotte Lady Wildcats basketball team won the 2018 USCAA Division II National Championship.
+The JWU–Charlotte Lady Wildcats basketball team won the 2018 USCAA Division II National Championship.

+JWU–Charlotte joined the Coast to Coast Athletic Conference (C2C) in 2025, as a first-year transitional member of NCAA Division III.
+JWU–Charlotte will become a full, active Division III member in the 2028–29 academic year, if the transition is completed successfully.
+All JWU–Charlotte teams compete in the C2C, except women's golf, which is a member of the Colonial Women's Golf Conference, and men's golf, which competes as an independent.